dwyl/tidy/README.md

 We need to resolve this as our _highest_ priority because it affects us every day.

+## Why an Build a Mini-App for This?

+We _currently_ use instant messages ([`signal.org`](https://signal.org/))
+to ask questions like:
+"_**Where** is `XYZ`?_"
+when searching for an `object` or
+"_**Where** does this belong?_"
+when someone wants to tidy an `object` away but does not know where it goes. 🤷‍♂️

+## Will Building Another App _Magically_ Resolve the Issue? 🪄

+Of course not!
+We aren't pretending that it will.
+All we want is a _systematic_ approach to tidying where everyone in the house/team can communicate and get answers to the questions they have in a timely manor and most importantly, have a _record_ of where things belong so that when the question arises _again_, the answer can be surfaced _immediately_.
+Rather than having to continually ask the same question(s).

+We know that _many_ other people have the same problem(s) and need a practical solution.

 ## How _Many_ People Are Affected? 💭